CopernicaMarketingSoftware/Documentation/Mailerq/5.4/try-with-docker.md

 setting up its dependencies in under a minute.

 ## Installing
-First, to install the 5.4 version of the MailerQ image, run
+First, to install the latest version of the MailerQ image, run
 ```
-docker pull mailerq/mailerq:5.4
+docker pull mailerq/mailerq
 ```

 ## Running